eraofchaos/eraofchaos.github.io/units/Sea Elemental.md

 ---
 title: "Sea Elemental"
 permalink: /units/Sea Elemental/
-excerpt: "Era of Chaos Units.
-Units.
+excerpt: "Era of Chaos Sea Elemental.
+Sea Elemental Units.
+Tidal Elemental.
 Era of Chaos Born in endless waters, the spirit from the deep masters the power of the ocean and can use it to destroy its enemies."
 unitID: 9903
-last_modified_at: 2021-04-23
+last_modified_at: 2021-04-25
 locale: en
 ref: "Sea Elemental"
 toc: true